Eurasian Resources Group: Operations

 Eurasian Resources Group owns fully integrated mining, processing, energy production, logistics and marketing operations.
 With a product portfolio in steelmaking materials, non-ferrous and energy, it is the world's largest producer of Ferrochrome by chrome content.
 ERG supplies electricity in Central Asia, also being a large railway operator in the region.

 In Kazakhstan, the group's major assets include: TNC Kazchrome, Sokolov Sarbai Mining Production Association (SSGPO), Aluminum of Kazakhstan (AOK), Kazakhstan Aluminum Smelter (KAS), Eurasian Energy Corporation (EEC), Shubarkol Komir and Trans Com.

 In Africa, ERG owns production and development stage assets in the Democratic Republic of Congo (DRC), Zambia, Zimbabwe, South Africa, Mozambique and Mali.

 In Brazil it develops the Pedra de Ferro iron ore production complex and the Porto Sul deep water port, both of which are in the State of Bahia, and the first stretch of the FIOL transcontinental railway.

 Since 2014 the Group sold assets worth about US$1 billion, including zinc mines to Glencore.

+In December 2025, an ongoing bidding war over the company's shares was made public by the Financial Times, who reported the rival bids placed by both the company's CEO, Shukhrat Ibragimov, and Kazakh businessman, Shakhmurat Mutalip.